The Hitman Blues Band

-The Hitman Blues Band are a New York based blues band, formed in 1989 by Russell "Hitman" Alexander, and have recorded six studio albums and one live album.
+The Hitman Blues Band are a New York City–based blues band, formed in 1989 by Russell Alexander, and have recorded six studio albums and one live album.

 Biography

 The band's first album, Blooztown, was released in 2000 on Nerus Records and re-released in 2001 on Biograph.
-The album was recorded with Johnny Gale, Bobby Forester, Bernard Purdie and special guest Ray Alexander (on two songs).
+The album was recorded with Johnny Gale, Bobby Forester and Bernard Purdie.
+Alexander's father Ray guested on two songs.

-Their second album, Angel in the Shadows, released in 2003, was recorded with Gale, Richard Crooks, Seth Glassman, Kevin Rymer, Murray Weinstock, Greg "Clutch" Reilly, and Michael Snyder.

-Following the album's release the band undertook its first tour of the United Kingdom, with UK band Groove Juice as the support act.
+The band's second album, Angel in the Shadows, released in 2003, was recorded with Gale, Richard Crooks, Seth Glassman, Kevin Rymer, Murray Weinstock, Greg "Clutch" Reilly, and Michael Snyder.
+The album was supported by a tour of the United Kingdom, with UK band Groove Juice as the support act.
 They also played the Eel Pie Club with Storm Warning as support.

-In 2006 they released a live album, Live at Stonybrook University, which comprises songs from their first two album together with a number of original unrecorded songs.
+In 2006 they released a live album, Live at Stonybrook University, which songs from their first two albums plus other originals.
 The album was recorded live on November 28, 2005, at the University Cafe at Stony Brook University and features Alexander, Rymer (keys), Mike Porter (bass) and Jay Sharkey (drums).
 Its release was followed by another UK tour.

 The band's next album in 2009, Pale Rider, featured the live band (with Ed "The Hat" D'Alessio on drums).
 It was also the first time the band had recorded with a horn section, on the track "Miss Catherine".
 Hitman undertook its first European tour after this release.

 In 2010, Alt-Strum Productions licensed "Two Minute Warning" from the Angel in the Shadows to be an add-on for the Rock Band 3 video game.

 The band's fifth album, Blues Enough, released in 2013, featured the live band with the new drummer, Guy LaFountaine.
 It also featured a horn section consisting of Michael Snyder on all saxes, Eric Altarac on trumpet, and Al Alpert on trombone.
 Neil Alexander performed on harmonica on two cuts, "Life's Too Short" and "Blues Enough".
 Additionally, a female backup vocal section was used, composed of Joanne Alexander and Victoria Anyah.